Skip to main content

 Resource URIDescription

-aurora://healthLive system health: database, Redis, Weaviate, Celery status
+aurora://healthLive system health: database, Redis, Weaviate, Celery

 Prompts

-Pre-built investigation workflows your assistant can invoke:
+Pre-built workflows your assistant can pick from a menu:

 PromptParametersDescription